EOSIO/eos/EXCHANGE_README.md

 The account history consists of all actions which were either authorized by the account or received by the account.
 Since the exchange received the `eosio.token::transfer` action it is listed in the history.
 If you are using the console confirmed and irreversible transactions are printed in "green" while unconfirmed transactions are printed in "yellow".
-Without color you can tell whether a transaction is confirmed or not by the first character.
+Without color you can tell whether a transaction is confirmed or not by the first character, '#' for irreversible and '?' for potentially reversable.

 ```
 ./cleos get actions exchange